-- Many of our place-based plans are over 10 years old and have lacked investment. - Housing intensification in Glen Eden is market-led without a masterplan to guide development. - A lack of sustainable transport investment in many places means there is no alternative but to travel by private car. - The conflict between road traffic and trains at the Glen Eden level rail crossing needs to be resolved to avoid significant congestion in the town centre when trains increase in frequency.
-Roads and the transport network play a big role in our places though are outside of local board control.
+- Many of our place-based plans are over 10 years old and have lacked investment. - Housing intensification in Glen Eden is market-led without a masterplan to guide development. - A lack of sustainable transport investment in many places means there is no alternative but to travel by private car.

-• Glen Eden is a compact urban centre with tremendous potential.
+- Glen Eden is a compact urban centre with tremendous potential. - Working with the Glen Eden Business Association, stakeholders and other agencies to promote a shared vision for Glen Eden town centre.

-- Working with the Glen Eden Business Association, stakeholders and other agencies to promote a shared vision for Glen Eden town centre. - The City Rail Link will cut travel times into the city centre and beyond to improve access to employment, education and recreation. - Making more of existing open space in our growing urban areas, such as the undeveloped neighbourhood parks in Glen Eden. - Looking after our special places, parks, facilities and villages to enhance their character and protect heritage.
+- The City Rail Link will cut travel times into the city centre and beyond to improve access to employment, education and recreation. - Making more of existing open space in our growing urban areas, such as the undeveloped neighbourhood parks in Glen Eden. - Looking after our special places, parks, facilities and villages to enhance their character and protect heritage.

-Our plan
+Our draft plan

-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Thriving, sustainable villages that people take pride in Promote and support placemaking, events, and looking after the amenity of our public places A reliable, resilient and sustainable transport network connects our neighbourhoods, centres and villages Small, staged improvements to walking and cycling connections to implement the Waitākere Ranges Greenways Plan The heritage of our people, places and buildings is recognised and valued Celebrate historic and cultural heritage through events, interpretation, and research Manage council sites and assets to protect their heritage value Nominate Titirangi War Memorial Hall for scheduling in the Unitary Plan as a heritage place Provide input into council plans, policies and project design, as well as the resource consent decisions relating to heritage The Waitākere Ranges Heritage Area is recognised for its character and heritage Support community-led action from Local Area Plans Provide input on regional policy, plans and strategies Plan and implement actions to address visitor management issues and monitor visitor impact on the area in collaboration with local residents, community organisations, emergency services, council and other agencies
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Welcoming centres that people take pride in Promote and support placemaking activities and events to celebrate Glen Eden A reliable, resilient and sustainable transport network connects our neighbourhoods, centres and villages Small, staged improvements to walking and cycling connections in Glen Eden and Sunnyvale The heritage of our people, places and buildings is Celebrate historic and cultural heritage through events, interpretation, and research recognised and valued Manage council sites and assets to protect their heritage value Provide input into council plans, policies and project design, as well as the resource consent decisions relating to heritage The Waitākere Ranges Heritage Support community-led action from Local Area Plans Area is recognised for its character and cultural heritage Provide input on regional policy, plans and strategies

-Advocacy What we want to achieve (Objectives) What we will advocate for in the next 3 years (Advocacy) Who we will advocate to Thriving, sustainable villages that people take pride in Funding to implement the Glen Eden Town Centre Plan, including streetscape and lighting upgrades, a civic space and a laneway Governing Body; Auckland Transport Changes to council's planning rules and investment approach to improve the quality of housing development and open space Governing Body A reliable, resilient and sustainable transport network connects our neighbourhoods, centres and villages Funding for a shared path from Glen Eden to Sunnyvale Governing Body; Auckland Transport A solution to the conflict between traffic and trains at the level rail crossing in Glen Eden to manage congestion in the town centre when train frequency increases.
-Governing Body; Auckland Transport Trialling a rural bus service to give our residents and visitors access to public transport Governing Body; Auckland Transport Investment in transport assets to ensure roads and footpaths are managed and maintained to be resilient to future challenges and to meet community expectations Governing Body; Auckland Transport Continue funding the Local Board Capital Transport Fund to enable local decision-making on transport priorities.
-Governing Body The Waitākere Ranges Heritage Area is recognised for its character and heritage Progress a Deed of Acknowledgement with Te Kawerau ā Maki and Ngāti Whātua Governing Body Funding to develop Te Henga Marae and Papakainga Governing Body
+What we want to achieve (Objectives) What we will advocate for in the next 3 years (Advocacy) Who we will advocate to Welcoming centres that people take pride in Funding to implement the Glen Eden Town Centre Plan, including streetscape and lighting upgrades, a civic space and a laneway Governing Body; Auckland Transport A reliable, resilient and sustainable transport network connects our neighbourhoods, centres and villages A shared path to connect New Lynn to Sunnyvale.
+The local board has commissioned a feasibility report Governing Body; Auckland Transport Level rail crossing conflicts in Glen Eden and elsewhere along the Western Line must be addressed Governing Body; Auckland Transport Trialling a rural bus service to give our residents and visitors access to public transport Governing Body; Auckland Transport

+Continue funding the Local Board Capital Transport Fund to enable local decision-making on transport priorities.
+Governing Body Progress a Deed of Acknowledgement with Te Kawerau ā Maki and Ngāti Whātua Governing Body for its character and cultural heritage Funding to develop Te Henga Marae and Papakainga Governing Body